thomasdfeeley/tf/content/articles/real-estate-terms.md

 ---
-title: "497 Real Estate Terms: The Ultimate Real Estate Glossary"
+title: "The Ultimate Real Estate Glossary: 497 real estate terms that every salesperson should know"
-metatitle: "497 Real Estate Terms to study for your salesperson license"
+metatitle: "497 Real Estate Terms to know [realty definition dictionary]"
 date: 2018-02-27T02:39:27+00:00
 lastmod: 2018-08-04
-description: "497 real estate terms and definitions that make up the very best real estate glossary on the entire internet.
-Study for your real estate salesperson license.
+description: "497 real estate terms, realty definitions, words and lingo that will help you study for the real estate salesperson license.
 FLASHCARDS INCLUDED!"
 author: "tom"
 categories:
-lead: "If you’re getting into real estate, than these real estate terms are for you.
-Here are 497 terms and definitions to use as a study guide for the real estate agent exam.
+lead: "If you want to become a realtor, than these 497 real estate terms are for you.
+Use this dictionary as a study guide for the real estate agent exam.
 If you’re already a salesperson or broker, than this real estate glossary will help you brush up on phrases that you may not come in contact with on a day to day basis."
 featuredimage: "/img/articles/real-estate-terms-study-guide.jpg"
 featuredimagealt: "497 Real Estate Terms to study for your salesperson license"
 ---